mberri11/Darkly/Brute_Force/Ressources/explanation.md

   }
 }

-Use POST for login (do not send credentials in URL).
+2•Use POST for login (do not send credentials in URL).

-Make error messages generic (do not reveal if username exists).
+3•Make error messages generic (do not reveal if username exists).

-Add CAPTCHA / bot challenge after N failed attempts (e.g., after 3).
+4•Add CAPTCHA / bot challenge after N failed attempts (e.g., after 3).

-Temporary IP blocking / Fail2Ban for repeated failures.
+5•Temporary IP blocking / Fail2Ban for repeated failures.

 Medium / long-term

-Per-account throttling & progressive lockout (example: after 5 fails lock for 15 minutes or increase delay).
+1•Per-account throttling & progressive lockout (example:
+  after 5 fails lock for 15 minutes or increase delay).
   Simple pseudocode:
   if ($user->locked_until && now < $user->locked_until) deny();
 if (password_verify($pw,$hash)) reset_failed();
 else increment_failed(); if (failed >=5) lock(15min);

-Enforce strong passwords & check against breached lists at registration.
+2•Enforce strong passwords & check against breached lists at registration.

-Multi-Factor Authentication (MFA) for sensitive accounts.
+3•Multi-Factor Authentication (MFA) for sensitive accounts.

-Use secure password hashing (Argon2id / bcrypt).
+4•Use secure password hashing (Argon2id / bcrypt).

-Logging & alerting for credential-stuffing patterns; integrate with SIEM.
+5•Logging & alerting for credential-stuffing patterns
+  integrate with SIEM.

-WAF rules to detect/mitigate automated attacks and block unusual request rates.
+6•Use WAF rules to detect/mitigate automated attacks and block unusual request rates.

 Testing after fixes

-Re-run the hydra command to confirm it fails/gets blocked.
+• Re-run the hydra command to confirm it fails/gets blocked.

-Verify CAPTCHA or lockout triggers after threshold.
+• Verify CAPTCHA or lockout triggers after threshold.

-Confirm credentials are not logged in URLs (POST used).
+• Confirm credentials are not logged in URLs (POST used).

-Check logs/alerts are generated on brute-force attempts.
+• Check logs/alerts are generated on brute-force attempts.

-References / Files to include in Resources/

-BRUTE_FORCE.md (this doc)

-hydra.log, proof_curl.txt

-screenshot_failed.png, screenshot_success.png

-fix_summary.txt (short bullet list for ops)